gdmusse/gdmusse/README.md

   </div>

 Hello!
-I'm Gabriel Musse, a fullstack software developer/mechanical Engineer who decided to deepen my knlowege in an area of great interest, technology and programming.
+I'm Gabriel Musse, a fullstack software developer/mechanical Engineer who decided to deepen my knowledge in an area of great interest, technology and programming.

 I'm currently developing with the technologies: HTML, CSS, Javascript, Typescript, React, Node.js and SQL.
 Focused on learning new technologies and improving my knowledge whenever possible.